Who was Paul and how did he become a big name in Christian doctrine?

 “God did not send a Prophet except that there be in his nation two devils who harm him and mislead the people after him…as for the two companions of Jesus, they are Paul and Meriton…”

 This may come as a shock, but Jesus himself told us that Paul was a liar.
 And this warning has been right there in the Bible all along…

 Hiding within the pages of Revelation, is a secret encoded message from Jesus.
 As the story goes, two decades after Paul’s ministry came to an end, Jesus appeared to John on the isle of Patmos, sometime in the final years of the first century, and revealed a wealth of knowledge.
-Much of revelation focuses on the events of the end times, the signs of Christ’s second coming.
+Much of the revelation focuses on the events of the end times, the signs of Christ’s second coming.

 But the second chapter of this book contains more timely advice.
 In Revelation 2:2, Jesus addresses 7 churches, among them the church at Ephesus, in Asia Minor.
 According to Jesus’ words, there was a trial at Ephesus of persons who told the Ephesians they were apostles.
 But the verdict found they were not true apostles.
 Jesus said: